OSHA’s First Step Towards A Federal Heat Standard

 Sonicu technology includes alarms and notifications for thresholds.

-Alarms that include threshold ranges, amount of time before an alarm goes off, and specific alarm recipients can be set up within the Sonicu system.
+Alarms that include threshold ranges, customizable time delays, and specific alarm recipients can be set up within the Sonicu system.

-Customization including the method of receiving alarm notifications and the generation of alarm notification reports are a few of the many intricate features of the Sonicu platform.
+Customization, including the method of receiving alarm notifications and the generation of alarm notification reports, is one of the many intricate features of the Sonicu platform.

 To find out more about the alarm and notifications feature, watch this video and schedule a demo today.